 Mortgage debt can be different than other debts.

 A reasonable fixed-rate mortgage, with the right terms, can advance your finances rather than hold you back.

 As the image below shows, mortgage rates are at their lowest point in 50 years (perhaps ever).
-Today might be the best time ever to ensure that your home is owned with the right terms.
+Today might be the best time ever to ensure that your home is owned on the right terms.

-At today’s rates, lock in 30-year fixed rate financing
+At today’s rates, lock in 30-year fixed-rate financing

 There are many rate and term options.

-At today's rates, we focus on only one: a fixed rate 30-year mortgage.
+At today's rates, we focus on only one: a fixed-rate 30-year mortgage.

 TERM (OR LENGTH OF LOAN IN YEARS):

 When rates are low, we lock in the rate for as long as possible by using the longest term possible.